 HO refers to all Sports Therapy related practical experience under supervision.
 For example, taking part in a session whereby practical skills are being applied at some point in an injury realted situation (clinic appointment, pitchside etc.).

 A minimum of 20 hours will be appointments within the university Sports Injury Clinic (CHO).
 1 hour session length max per patient.
 All bookings must be entered into the booking system.
 In the event that the clinic is full and your session is a follow-up rehab session that does not require a plinth, you may email the ML to approve the appointment and formally record it.
 All sessions must be recorded on the clinic case notes and filed in the clinic cabinet.

 A maximum of 50% of your hands-on hours can be non-injury massage related (MHO).
 MHO are not permitted in the clinic.

 *IMPORTANT NOTES FOR HO:

 Students must be supervised at all times by a qualified practitioner and all treatment to be administered must be agreed by the qualified practitioner before advice is given to the client.

 Supervision means that the supervising therapist must be in a position to act on behalf of the patient if deemed necessary.
 The Supervisor is not required to sit on your shoulder.

 Reflection of hours

-Students are required to outline a minimum of 4 specific placement occurrences.
+Students are required to show some evidence of reflection within the clinical environment and portfolio.
 Describe the reflective learning process that was achieved during this part of your placement and how this might affect your future competence or abilities as a Sports Therapist.